jmolenaa/get_next_line/README.md

 The function can read from standard input if the appropriate file descriptor is passed to it.
 The bonus part allows for reading from multiple file descriptors at simultaneously.

+### Usage

+Add the two .c files from one of the GNL versions to your compilation and include the header file.
+Call 'get_next_line' to use the function.
+The function is also added to my [Codam_libft](https://github.com/jmolenaa/Codam_libft)

 ### My implementation

 I've created three versions of the function that use different ways of storing what was already read.